St Peter's Church, Forncett: Churchyard

 The church is set back from the road in a large and attractive churchyard with some well carved and interesting tomb stones.
 Sited on the edge of a Site of Special Scientific Interest above the valley of the River Tas, a long-distance footpath, the Tas Valley Way, passes close by.

 A large area of the churchyard is managed primarily for wildlife, and it has a rich carpet of flowers and wild plants at different seasons.
 A survey of bats (August 2020) revealed 7 species detected in the churchyard, including a significant number of Natterer's bats (Myotis nattereri).
 The other species were: Common pipistrelle (Pipistrellus pipistrellus), which may be roosting in the church, Soprano pipistrelle (Pipistrellus pygmaeus), Common noctule (Nyctalus noctula), Serotine (Eptesicus serotinus), Barbastelle (Barbastella barbastellus) and Brown long-eared bat (Plecotus auritus).

 Role of the church

-St Peter's has a vibrant spiritual life, within the parish of Upper Tas Valley All Saints.
+St Peter's is located within the parish of Upper Tas Valley All Saints.
 Information about services is available online.

 The building is also a significant centre for community life in the small rural villages known collectively as Forncett, which have no natural focal point.
 The current phase of repair and renovation includes an emphasis on developing this secular role for the benefit of all in the community.